ArneCL/BlogPosts/unix-imgur-basic-upload.md

-title: Upload to imgur from the unix command line
+title: Upload to an image to imgur from the command line with curl
-tags: unix,imgur
+tags: unix,imgur,curl

 First, go to https://api.imgur.com/oauth2/addclient and register as a client.
 Create a new client and you'll eventually get a Client ID and a Client secret.